charlesbreton/charlesbreton.github.io/_posts/2017-02-17-co-citation.md

 - Porter's *The Vertical Mosaic* is by far the most cited piece.
 It also serves as a link with Horowitz (1968) that connects what we could call the "Culture" community centered around Grant's *Lament of a Nation* with everything else.

 ## 1985-2000: Specializing
 The second period gives us a completely different picture.
 Rather than have a big "hairball" surrounded by smaller communities, we have several communities that are isolated from one another.
-I would argue that this is the sign of a field that is specializing.
+The field is specializing.
 Connections *between* these communities will appear later.

 <img src="{{ site.url }}/assets/1985-2000.png">